The holiday season is in full force once November arrives…and logically, the holiday spirit should have us all in a great mood. Right? Not always.

 The holidays can be particularly rough for those who aren’t surrounded by family and friends.
-This time of year is typically seen as one where you embrace your loved ones — and if there are no loved ones around, that can be challenging.
+This time of year is typically seen as one where you gather with your loved ones — and if there are no loved ones around, or if you aren’t able to celebrate in person with your family this year, that can be challenging.

 So now that we’ve established that stress, unrealistic expectations and even loneliness can all contribute to holiday depression, what can you do to protect your mental health as the year draws to a close?
 We have a few tips.

 When you’re in the midst of the holiday season, you can be depressed and not even realize it.
 Depression manifests itself differently in every person, so what you think of as “depression” may not be your reality.

 When you’re overwhelmed, you may find yourself experiencing extreme fatigue, headaches, sleep issues, excessive drinking or overeating.
 All of those can be signs of depression — as can the more commonly recognized sadness.

 If you find yourself experiencing these symptoms, talk with your doctor about what you’re feeling.
 He or she will likely have some suggestions for lifestyle changes you can put into place or even prescribe medication to help combat depression or anxiety.
 If you or a loved one are in crisis, free resources are available and accessible from home including those provided by the American Foundation for Suicide Prevention.